Māui dolphin sightings

 Key points of interest

-- Sightings range from Dargaville to the New Plymouth area with some outlying sightings down the coast to Wellington, particularly along the Kapiti Coast.
+- Most sightings range from Dargaville to the New Plymouth area with some outlying sightings down the coast to Wellington, particularly along the Kapiti Coast.

-- Most sightings within the Manukau Harbour are clustered around the outer region of the harbour, particuarly south at Hamilton and Cochrane's gaps.
+- There are sightings within the Manukau Harbour which are clustered around the outer region of the harbour, particularly south at Hamilton and Cochrane's gaps.

 - There are also confirmed sightings within Wellington Harbour and Palliser Bay, but at least one of these was found to be a South Island Hector’s dolphin.

-- Māui or Hector's dolphins are also sometimes seen on the east coast of the North Island as far north as Bay of Plenty.
+- Māui or Hector's dolphins are also sometimes seen on the east coast of the North Island as far north as the Coromandel peninsula but we don't know which subspecies these dolphins are.